mo-messidi/RoboND-DeepLearning-Project/Writeup.md

 # Fully Convolutional Networks

-FCNs are Convolutional Neural Networks (CNNs) that perverse the special information of images.
+FCNs are Convolutional Neural Networks (CNNs) that perverse the spatial information of images.
 They are comprised of three main building blocks.

 ## Encoding:
-This part is very similar to traditional CNNs where an input image is passed through a series of convolutional layers, However, unlike in traditional CNNs, the fully connected layer that are used in traditional CNNs are replaced with 1x1 convolution (convolution with a kernel and stride of 1) layers.
-This maintains spatial image spatial information and avoids the image flattening that occurs when a fully connected layer is used.
+This part is very similar to traditional CNNs where an input image is passed through a series of convolutional layers, However, unlike in traditional CNNs, the fully connected layer that are used in traditional CNNs are replaced with 1x1 convolution (convolution with a kernel of 1x1 and stride of 1) layers.
+This maintains the image spatial information and avoids the image flattening that occurs when a fully connected layer is used since a 1x1 convolution is essentially a pixel by pixel depth information extractor based on the depth of the that 1x1 convolution.

 ## Decoding:
 Decoding involves up-sampling the convoluted images that were previously encoded using a series of deconvolutional layers.
-This way, the output is an image that is the same size as the input image instead of a single ….
-As is the case with traditional CNNs.
-For segmentation, each pixel is given assigned a label and the network tries to infer that label based on the labelled pixels in the training images.
+This way, the output is an image that is the same size as the input image.
+For segmentation, each pixel is assigned a label (a class number) and the network tries to predict that label given the unlabeled raw image (after training with raw image & correctly labeled image pairs).

 ## Skip connecting:
 Utilize skip connections connect the deeper layers to shallow layers of the network.
 This is done to allow deeper layers to use the higher resolution information that is found in the shallow layers to give make more robust segmentation

+In FCNs, the encoding blocks are used to answer the "what" questions of an image while the decoding blocks are used to answer the "where" questions.
+The skip connections are used to help with segmentation ("where" type) difinition/accuracy.
+By connecting shallow layer information the decoding layers dont need to rely soley on up-sampling estimations, they can also get details straight from the shallow layers.

 # The network